-We find that short sellers indeed spot key analysts to make profitable trades, but they do so after the release of earnings rather than before.
+Focusing on US publicly traded firms in the period around earnings announcements from 2006 to 2017, we define key analysts based on Kirk et al. (2014) and consider 8 characteristics to create a score that allows us to have a key analysts forecast for each firm-quarter.
+The characteristics we employ are brokerage size, forecast frequency, all-star status, experience, number of companies covered, number of industries covered, forecast horizon and prior forecast accuracy.
+Using this classification, our first main finding is that short sellers indeed spot key analysts to make profitable trades, but they do so after the release of earnings rather than before.
 Specifically, testing the timing of short sales we find no evidence that shorting activity is significantly higher before the publication of earnings in firms that miss key analysts forecasts, but we do find that short selling is higher in these firms after earnings announcements as compared to missing the analysts' consensus.
-This suggests that, short selling is not only associated to negative news but also to certain type of negative news, the ones that comes from better quality analysts.
+Also, missing key analysts remains a significant factor explaining short selling even after controlling for past returns, firm size and abnormal liquidity around the publication of earnings.
+This suggests that, short selling do not rely only on negative news coming from the consensus to trade, but also to certain type of negative news, the ones that comes from better quality analysts.